steveage/New-SmartApp/README.md

 # New-SmartApp

-New-SmartApp is a sample ASP.Net Core application that demonstrates how to write Samsung SmarThings hub automation using the new SmartThings API.
+New-SmartApp is a sample ASP.Net Core application that explains how to write Samsung SmarThings hub automation using the new SmartThings API.
 The automation provides a very basic functionality.
-All it does is allows user to select a contact sensor to capture open and close events.
+All it does is allows user to select a contact sensor to log open and close events.

 ![Automation Selection Screenshot](Screenshots/Automation.jpg?raw=true "Automation Selection")